IAA-AITF/Actuarial-AI-Resources/README.md

 # Actuarial AI Resources

-Welcome to the **Actuarial AI Resources** repository, an initiative of the International Actuarial Association (IAA).
-This repository serves as a comprehensive collection of materials related to AI and its intersection with actuarial practice.
+Welcome to the **Actuarial AI Resources** repository, created as part of the International Actuarial Association’s (IAA) Task Force on Artificial Intelligence.
+This repository supports the Task Force’s objective to curate and share key resources that explore the evolving intersection of AI and actuarial practice.

-## 🔍 Purpose
+## 🎯 Purpose

-The objective of this repository is to provide actuaries with access to key AI-related materials, including:
+The goal of this repository is to provide actuaries with access to a curated collection of AI-related materials—including white papers, academic research, ethical guidelines, and regulatory discussions—that inform and support the responsible adoption of AI within actuarial work.
-- White papers and industry reports
-- Academic research on AI and actuarial science
-- Guidelines on ethical AI usage in actuarial work
-- Discussions on regulatory implications and best practices

 ## 📁 Repository Structure

 - **white-papers/**
-  Published white papers and industry reports relevant to AI in actuarial practice.
+  Published white papers and industry reports relevant to AI applications in actuarial practice.

 - **academic-research/**
-  A collection of peer-reviewed studies and research papers exploring AI applications in actuarial science.
+  A collection of peer-reviewed studies and research papers exploring the intersection of AI and actuarial science.

 - **ethics-and-regulation/**
-  Resources discussing ethical AI implementation and regulatory considerations for actuaries.
+  Resources discussing ethical principles, responsible AI implementation, and regulatory considerations for actuaries.

 - **best-practices/**
-  Guidelines and frameworks for responsibly adopting AI in actuarial workflows.
+  Frameworks, standards, and guidelines for effectively and responsibly integrating AI into actuarial workflows.

 ## 🤝 Contributing

-We welcome contributions from the actuarial and AI communities.
-If you have relevant papers, reports, or insights to share, please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for submission guidelines.
+We welcome contributions from actuaries, researchers, and AI practitioners.
+Please review the [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to submit additional resources or suggest improvements.
+Alternatively, you can also [contact us via email](mailto:simon.hatzesberger@gmail.com) for any questions or suggestions.

 ## ⚖️ License

+This repository contains both original content and references to third-party materials.

+- Textual materials (such as summaries, curated lists, and documentation) developed by the IAA Task Force on Artificial Intelligence are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
-All documents and materials are shared under the [MIT License](LICENSE), unless otherwise specified.
+- Third-party materials are shared under their respective licenses, as indicated.

-For any suggestions or inquiries, please open an issue or reach out to the maintainers.
+For any questions or suggestions, feel free to open an issue or [contact us via email](mailto:simon.hatzesberger@gmail.com).